getcandy/docs-v1/docs/api/prologue/roadmap.md

 # Roadmap

+The long and winding road to version 1.0! :smiley:

 ## 0.13 Improved Search

 Enhancements to the search endpoint to introduce performance improvements by avoiding database loading of resources.
 Also, moving to a driver-based set-up so we can introduce Meilisearch and MySQL drivers, along with the existing Elasticsearch.